Models for using SDSS Voyages Activities

 The Voyages website is designed to allow maximum flexibility.
 It is not a curriculum; only topics that can be presented in the context of the Sloan Digital Sky Survey are included.
 As a result, some content may appear in multiple and/or different forms and approaches within the website itself while other topics essential to astronomy are not covered.
 Resources and lessons are designed with a shopping cart approach in mind: the educator pulls the appropriate material and resources from Voyages “shelves” and combines them with other activities to create a unique learning sequence that we term a voyage.

 Although the activity descriptions already provide the most comprehensive picture of the activities, we would like to offer you a few examples of how you might use Voyages in a variety of more specific settings.
 Voyages is not a sequentially designed experience, and this may cause some instructors to feel uncertain about where or how to dive in.
 Please use us as a resource; we want to provide support to you.
 To that end, we invite you to contact us with your specific questions and needs as they arise so that we might add to this resource page.
 And, please, if you have found success with these materials, let us know in the Teacher Contribution section.
-We may even decide to use what you share in the Feature Teacher section.

 Four-Week Astronomy Unit – Ages 11 – 14